General information for international exchange students

 Erasmus+, TUMexchange, etc.: depending on your home country, different exchange programs are available for one to three semesters of study at TUM.

-Therefore, for more information check the available programs with the respective course offerings of the departments and their application processes.
+Therefore, for more information check the available programs with the respective course offerings of the departments and schools and their application processes.

 - Register with the residents’ registration office and apply for a residence permit, if applicable

 - Open a bank account